AlarmclockUSA/LimitlessDash/README.md

 # Your Limitless Life with God - Dashboard

-Event dashboard for the "Your Limitless Life with God" virtual event on March 7-8, 2025.
+Event dashboard for the "Your Limitless Life with God" virtual event on March 7-8, 2025 from 10:00 AM - 11:30 AM PST each day.

 ## Features